1. Your film Poro Forever has become a Finalist in our competition. How was the film inspired?

 People can be so locked into their scripts, they miss what's really there.
 In terms of a documentary, Larry's philosophy is "Don't shoot what you went to shoot, shoot what's there!"

-2. Tell us about your background and when did you decide to become
+2. Tell us about your background and when did you decide to become a filmmaker?

 I was in my first film in 1968, co-incidentally in the Philippines.
 I fell in love with filmmaking.
 I was able to appear in a handful of films in the 70's and 80's but discovered I was better behind the camera.